 Charges for Pension Orders

 Pension providers charges can be made by a pension company, for putting a pension sharing order into effect.
+The information about these charges can be obtained from the pension company of the pension to be shared.

 Questions about pension sharing and divorce